News and Announcements

 6) Screen rain barrels to prevent adult mosquitoes from depositing eggs on the water’s surface.

-7) Aerate ornamental ponds and stock with goldfish or other surface-feeding fish to control mosquito production.
+7) Aerate ornamental ponds or stock with surface-feeding fish to control mosquito production.

-For any general inquiries or to report any standing water, give us a call at (708)447-1765 or use our email contact form here.
+For any general inquiries or to report standing water, please contact us!

 District Documents